turbra/DV-RESTaurant-API-Game-Solution/README.md

 {"detail":"Only Chef is authorized to add Chef role!"}
 ```
+Fair enough but at least we tried

 ## At this point I jump to review the code for any goodies - [app/apis/users/service.py](https://github.com/theowni/Damn-Vulnerable-RESTaurant-API-Game/blob/main/app/apis/users/service.py#L18)
 ```
 # this method allows staff to give Employee role to other users
 # Chef role is restricted
 ```
+This is great news!

 ### reviewed the code looks juicy - [app/apis/admin/service.py](https://github.com/theowni/Damn-Vulnerable-RESTaurant-API-Game/blob/main/app/apis/admin/service.py#L20)
 ```